 There isn't a lot of chatter about the ProForm Hybrid Trainer on the Internet, which is a shame.
 It's actually a pretty good machine for anyone who wants to get in shape but has problems with arthritis or other conditions that require a low-impact workout.

 Most people who tried it felt that the range of workout programs and the 350 pound weight capacity were the best features, giving even those who were seriously out of shape solid workout options.

 The ProForm Hybrid Trainer gives people who need a low impact workout a serious combination machine that expands their exercise options with both an elliptical machine and a recumbent bike in one package.
-The pedals can be easily adjusted for different users as well as the bike and elliptical options.
-The inertia enhanced flywheel and magnetic resistance brakes both contribute to a smooth workout.
-We were disappointed in the short 15" stride, which can be too short for some taller users, but it would be difficult to lengthen the stride without somehow interfering with the recumbent bike.

-The 14 resistance levels and workout programs are impressive in a machine that's just under $600, but ProForm falls short on the warranty.
+The 16 resistance levels and workout programs are impressive in a machine that's just under $400, but ProForm falls short on the warranty.
 Just 90 days on parts and labor simply isn't good enough for a machine with this many moving parts and adjustments, and only five years on the frame lets you know that the ProForm Hybrid Trainer is meant to be a disposable piece of exercise equipment.

 It's a shame, because the design could have made it a real contender for the best low-impact exercise machine on the market.